 The poker boom might have slowed down, but the online poker market continues to grow

-Online poker in Asia is enjoying increasing popularity
+Online poker worldwide is enjoying increasing popularity

 How does the future look?

 Online poker’s popularity is on the rise in numerous countries.
 Even with regulatory hurdles, it keeps expanding.
 Though its growth isn’t as explosive as during the 2003-2009 poker boom, momentum remains favorable.

 Bright days are ahead for online poker.
 Regular tournaments with million-dollar prize pools draw in countless players.
 With evolving tech features and more user-friendly platforms, engagement levels are set to soar.
 By 2030, the market could be worth around USD 237.5 billion, potentially reaching up to USD 283 billion by 2032.
 As mobile gaming also gains traction, more people will likely dive into online poker, further fueling its growth.